 Do not locate the gas or electrical supply lines directly over the path of the flue products from the heater.

 The heater must be installed in a location that is readily accessible for servicing.

-The heater must be installed in accordance with clearances to combustibles as indicated on the wall tag and this manual.
+The heater must be installed in accordance with clearances to combustibles as indicated on the wall tag and in this manual.

-6.2 Shelf Mounting and Suspension
+6.2 Suspension